A relativistic compact stellar model of anisotropic quark matter mixed with dark energy

-To derive entropy and temperature of the stellar model we are taking help of the Gibbs relation, ${p_{eff}}+{{\rho}_{eff}}=s\,T+n\,\mu$, where $s(r)$ is the local entropy density, $T(r)$ is the local temperature, $\mu$ is chemical potential and $n$ is the number density of matter distribution inside the ultra-dense stars.
-Let consider for the simplicity, the matter distribution inside the stellar configuration is isotropic in nature and the value of $\mu$ is negligible.
-Hence the Gibbs relation become
+To derive the entropy and the temperature of the stellar model, we are turning to the Gibbs relation, ${p^{eff}}+{{\rho}^{eff}}=s\,T+n\,\mu$, where $s(r)$ is the local entropy density, $T(r)$ is the local temperature, $\mu$ is the chemical potential, and $n$ is the number density of the matter distribution inside the ultra-dense star.
+Let us assume for the sake of simplicity, that the matter distribution inside the stellar configuration is isotropic in nature while the value of $\mu$ is negligible.
+Hence the Gibbs relation becomes